-Before the start of the EEHNC congress an applied workshop programme and business meetings will be organized.
+Before the start of the EEHNC congress an applied workshop programme and business meetings was organized.
 The workshop content and business meetings may be adapted for a specific target group.
-All workshops have an “applied” character.
-The workshops will be given by experienced professionals or clinicians and have a multidisciplinary approach regarding equine nutrition, exercise and health.
-The workshops provide the participant with practical skills and give the opportunity to discuss the presented topics in more detail with other equine professionals present.
-More information regarding the 8th EEHNC workshops & business meetings will be announced below in time.
+All workshops had an “applied” character.
+The workshops were given by experienced professionals or clinicians and have a multidisciplinary approach regarding equine nutrition, exercise and health.
+The workshops provided the participant with practical skills and give the opportunity to discuss the presented topics in more detail with other equine professionals present.

 Equine Nutrition Industry Meeting: Legislation & Claims & Joined Industry Cooperation.

 Diederik Standaert (Federal Public Service Health, Food Chain Safety and Environment, BE) and Marc Wentein

 (President European Horse Network) and others.
 Meeting Coordinator: Eng.
 Peter Bollen, President EEHNA

 Click here for a full description of workshop A.

 Nutrition & Veterinary Specialists business Meeting: How to test if your (joint) supplement is effective?
 In vivo & ex-vivo models for the evaluation of efficacy of joint supplements.

 Frederik Pille & Eline van de Water & Maarten Oosterlinck (UGENT), Nicoline Korthagen (UU) & Wayne McIlwraith (Colorado State University) and others.